akshamsabadi/akshamsabadi.github.io/_pages/about.md

 🚧 Website under construction 🚧

 Hey everyone!
-I'm André and I enjoy tackling the important, challenging problems in medicine.
+I'm André and I enjoy tackling the important, challenging problems in biomedicine.
 I'm a scientist operating at the intersection of chemical biology, drug discovery, and AI/ML and have extensive experience in both academia and industry in bioconjugation, peptide/protein engineering, and organic/polymer synthesis for the design and development of effective therapeutics and diagnostics.
 My personal fascination is in applying an interdisciplinary approach with state-of-the-art techniques to overcome the most fundamental challenges in biomedical research.

 In addition to research, I also have a mild obsession with data visualisation and graphic design.